jhihan/chatbot.prototype/README.md

 *   openai >= 0.27.6
 *   tiktoken >= 0.4.0

+This project uses [LangChain](https://github.com/langchain/langchain) for building language-based applications.
+LangChain is licensed under the MIT License.

 Contact
 =
 This is a simple prototype.
 I have developed more robust conversational agents in the production environment.
 For collaboration or freelance opportunities, please feel free to reach out: